sgorsse/sgorsse.github.io/_pages/about.md

 * **Data-Centric Materials AI** — A big part of my work is also data-centric.
 I spend a lot of effort curating datasets, checking consistency, and managing uncertainty, because in materials science the data quality often limits the model more than the algorithm itself.

 * **Decision-Making: Active Learning and Multi-Objective Optimization** — Finally, I’m interested in decision-making tools: active learning to choose the next best experiments, and multi-objective optimization to balance performance with constraints like cost, sustainability, or compositional robustness.

-* **Closing Perspective** — In short, I use AI not as a black box, but as a way to connect data, physics, and experiments into a coherent design loop for new materials.

 ## Academic Positions and International Appointments